History of the chateau and its owners

-The manor house was bought in 2016 by Mr. and Mrs. Bohdal, who with love and respect for history reconstructed this national cultural monument with the aim of making it accessible to the public.
+The chateau was bought in 2016 by Mr. and Mrs. Bohdal, who with love and respect for history reconstructed this national cultural monument with the aim of making it accessible to the public.
 The vision of the owners is to combine historical and modern, Western and Eastern, cultural and technical thinking, tradition and lifestyle.
-The manor house is to be a well-known pearl among mansions in Slovakia, a place where guests can experience unforgettable cultural and artistic experiences, a year-round retreat for guests and a sought-after destination for corporate events, weddings and celebrations.
+The chateau is to be a well-known pearl among mansions in Slovakia, a place where guests can experience unforgettable cultural and artistic experiences, a year-round retreat for guests and a sought-after destination for corporate events, weddings and celebrations.

 The name GOYA Vitality Hotel is not accidental.
 “GOYA” is an anagram of the word “YOGA”, which emphasizes the focus on health and personal development.
 At the same time, the word “GOYA” (phonetically) means stork in Hungarian.
 The stork is the main element of the coat of arms of the Bohdal family, which is called “bohdal” in the Moravian dialect.
 This symbol is perceived as a messenger of good luck and in the Far East also as a symbol of long life.
 The word “Vitality” in the name of the hotel emphasizes that the hotel is a place where a person can awaken their vitality, find an opportunity to relax and recharge their batteries.